TippyToo/game025-final/README.md

 The player must navigate through the vast and wild expanses of the Wasteland, initially strapped with only a rusty pipe.
 - Traverse harsh terrain, including rusted pipes, pools of acidic/radioactive goop, and high cliffs.

-- Fight off wild and ravenous mutant hounds.
+- Fight off or avoid radioactive slime monsters.

 - Collect coins to exchange at the wayward shop for better weapons and boosts at the start of level 2.